Vikoey04/Vikoey04/README.md

 # Hi there, I'm Jordi Soley - aka VIKO/VIKOEY 👋

-I am studying Computer Engineering at the FIB of the Universitat Politècnica de Catalunya in Barcelona
+I am studying Computer Engineering (Information Technology Specialization) at the FIB of the Universitat Politècnica de Catalunya in Barcelona

 ### Languages: